Home » English » Pronouns, Types, Rules & Examples

 Ex.-Good boys do not quarrel with one another.

-All the students of the class are friendly, they like one another.
+All the students in the class are friendly, they like one another.

 19. The pronouns who, whom, whose are generally used for persons